-We wrote about largest international (Foreign) (Western: European, American, British, Canadian, German) banks operating in Russia.
+Several largest international (Foreign) (Western: European, American, British, Canadian, German) banks are operating in Russia.
 According to Russian legislation, foreign banks in Russia can not open branches, but may have a share in Russian banks.
 In other words, foreign banks may open subsidiaries in the Russia, which are inherently Russian banks, but the founders are completely or partially foreigners.

 These banks operate on Russian laws which include: